Police arrest man suspected of killing Utah college student

 SALT LAKE CITY (AP) — A Utah college student missing 11 days was abducted and killed and her remains burned in the yard of a man now facing aggravated murder and other charges, authorities said Friday.

-Salt Lake City Police Chief Mike Brown, who became emotional at times during a morning press conference, said Ayoola A. Ajayi will be charged with aggravated murder, kidnapping, obstruction of justice and desecration of a body in the death of 23-year-old Mackenzie Lueck.
+Salt Lake City Police Chief Mike Brown, who became emotional at times during a morning press conference, said Ayoola A. Ajayi was being charged with aggravated murder, kidnapping and desecration of a body in the death of 23-year-old Mackenzie Lueck.

-Ajayi, 31, is an information technology worker who attended college on and off but never earned a degree and was briefly in the Army National Guard but didn’t complete basic training.

-He doesn’t have a criminal record, according to online court information, but a northern Utah police department said he was accused of a rape in 2014.
-Police investigated but the alleged victim, an adult woman, declined to pursue charges, North Park police said in a news release.

-Brown said telling the missing woman’s parents in Southern California was “one of the most difficult phone calls I’ve ever made.”
+Brown said he told the missing woman’s parents in Southern California about the arrest earlier Friday morning.
+“This is one of the most difficult phone calls I’ve ever made,” he said.
 Her parents are “devastated and heartbroken by this news.”

 Lueck disappeared on June 17, after she returned from a trip home for her grandmother’s funeral and took a Lyft ride from the airport to a park north of Salt Lake City.
 She was last seen apparently willingly meeting someone there at about 3 a.m.

-Her text conversation with Ajayi was her last communication and phone location data shows them both at the park within a minute of each other, Brown said.
+Her text conversation with Ajayi was her last communication before her disappearance, and phone location data shows them both at the park within a minute of each other, Brown said.

-“This was the same time as Mackenzie’s phone stopped receiving any further data or location services,” he said.
+“This was the same time as Mackenzie’s phone stopped receiving any further data or location services,” Brown said.

-He declined to say whether or how exactly they knew each other.
-Ajayi has acknowledged texting with Lueck around 6 p.m. on June 16, but denied talking to her later, knowing what she looked like or having seen any online profile for her — despite having several photos, including a profile picture, Brown said.
+He declined to say exactly how they got in touch.
+Ajayi has acknowledged speaking with her the evening of June 16, but denied talking to her after or knowing what she looked like — despite having photos of her on his phone, Brown said.

 The police chief said investigators were seeking to determine if others were involved.
 A second person was questioned at the time of his arrest and later released, Brown said.